-The PHA may grant an extension or extensions not to exceed an additional 60 days beyond the original expiration date.
+The BGHD may grant an extension or extensions not to exceed an additional 60 days beyond the original expiration date.
 If a family still has not turned in an approved Request for Tenancy Approval, the Voucher will expire and they will be removed from the waiting list.
-Extensions are permissible at the discretion of the PHA primarily for three reasons:
+Extensions are permissible at the discretion of the BGHD primarily for following reasons:

 - a.
 Extenuating circumstances such as hospitalization or a family emergency for an extended period of time which has affected the family's ability to find a unit within the initial 60-day period. - b.
 The family is issued 4 or more bedroom voucher and has evidenced that they have made a consistent effort and have been unable to locate a suitable unit. - c.
-The family has turned in a RTA prior to the expiration date listed on the Voucher but the unit has not passed HQS.
+Extenuating circumstances that impacted local community such as limited supply of affordable rental units or national disaster.